-Conference calls on multi-line voice telephones can incorporate up to five parties in addition to the person initiating the call.
+Conference calls on multi-line voice telephones can connect up to six lines (five parties plus the person initiating the call).

-3. Dial the number for the next person you wish to include in the conference call.
+- Dial the number for the next person you wish to include in the conference call.
 This number can be internal or external to Loyola.
-(Remember, though, that any calling restrictions in place for your telephone will limit your calling area or require you to use a long distance authorization code.)
+(Any calling restrictions in place for your telephone will apply.)

-5. Repeat steps 2-4 (up to three more times) until all parties are connected in the same call.
+- Repeat steps 2-4 (up to three more times) until all parties are connected to the call.

-Note - that any call participant, including the person who initiates the conference, can hang up at any time and the others will stay connected.
-Pressing the DROP button will disconnect the parties on the call in reverse order.
-In order words, the last party to join the call will be the first call dropped if the DROP button is utilized.
-Participants who were called into the conference can drop from the call themselves at anytime by hanging up.
+Any call participant, including the person who initiates the conference, can hang up at any time and the others will stay connected.
+Pressing the DROP button will disconnect the parties on the call in reverse order (i.e., the last party to join the call will be the first call dropped).
+Participants can drop themselves from the call at any time by hanging up.